fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 # }).unwrap();
 ```

-When reading a medium size file, you may want to set `timeout` in your cloud options.
-Also,
+When reading a medium-sized file, you may need to set a `timeout` in your options.
+With a `timeout`, you can give your code more than the default 30 seconds to read
+metadata from the \*.fam and \*.bim files (or genomic data from \*.bed).
+You may also wish to use [`.skip_early_check()`](../struct.BedCloudBuilder.html#method.skip_early_check)
-you can use `.skip_early_check()` to avoid a (quick) check of the Bed file's header.
+to avoid a fast, early check of the \*.bed file's header.

 Here we print the first five iids (individual or sample ids) and first find sids (SNP or variant ids).
-Print all unique chromosome values.
-Read all data from chromosome 5 and prints its dimensions.
+We then, print all unique chromosome values.
+Finally, we read all data from chromosome 5 and print its dimensions.

 ```rust
 use ndarray::{self as nd, s};
 use bed_reader::{BedCloud, ReadOptions};
 use std::collections::BTreeSet;

 # use {bed_reader::BedErrorPlus, tokio::runtime::Runtime}; // '#' needed for doctest
 # Runtime::new().unwrap().block_on(async {
 let mut bed_cloud = BedCloud::builder(